-I will show you how to make both cards below but the supplies you will need for both baker’s twine Christmas cards is:
+Remember how I mentioned I have 2 different designs?
+I will show you how to make both card designs below.
+Here are the supplies you’ll need for both Christmas card designs.

 - White glue (I like Aleene’s Tacky Glue)

-I am starting with the version with the miniature lights on the front.
+I am starting with the version that has the miniature lights on the front.
+I love this design!

 I started by adding a holiday sentiment to the inside of the card with the alphabet stickers.
-You can choose to add any words you would like.
-One tip is to make the letters crooked on purpose so you don’t have to get fussy with the placement.
+You can choose to add any words you would like – I simply chose “Happy Holidays”.

-This fun card can be made in minutes and your recipient will love getting a thoughtful handmade card this holiday season.
+This fun card can be made in only minutes, and your recipient will love getting a thoughtful handmade card this holiday season.

-I couldn’t just stop there y’all.
+I couldn’t just stop there!
 These cards were just too easy to make.
 I decided to do one more version of these baker’s twine Christmas cards.